-Issue Description and recommended action Intelligent resource monitoring has not If the system is busy even after intelligent resource monitoring is enabled, troubleshoot as follows: reduced system utilization ■ Check the agent log file to see whether the imf_init agent function has failed. dilization If the imf_init agent function has failed, then do the following: Make sure that the AMF_START environment variable value is set to 1.
-Make sure that the AMF module is loaded.
-Make sure that the IMF attribute values are set correctly for the following attribute keys: The value of the Mode key of the IMF attribute must be set to 1, 2, or 3. ■ The value of the MonitorFreq key of the IMF attribute must be be set to either 0 or a value greater than 0.
+Table 15-2 IMF-related issues and recommended actions Issue Description and recommended action Intelligent resource monitoring has not reduced system utilization If the system is busy even after intelligent resource monitoring is enabled, troubleshoot as follows: Check the agent log file to see whether the imf_init agent function has failed.
+If the imf_init agent function has failed, then do the following: Make sure that the AMF_START environment variable value is set to 1.
+Make sure that the IMF attribute values are set correctly for the following attribute keys: The value of the Mode key of the IMF attribute must be set to 1, 2, or 3.
+The value of the MonitorFreq key of the IMF attribute must be be set to either 0 or a value greater than 0.
 For example, the value of the MonitorFreq key can be set to 0 for the Process agent.
 Refer to the appropriate agent documentation for configuration recommendations corresponding to the IMF-aware agent.
 Note that the IMF attribute can be overridden.
-So, if the attribute is set for individual resource, then check the value for individual resource. ■ Verify that the resources are registered with the AMF driver.
-Check the amfstat command output. • Check the LevelTwoMonitorFreq attribute settings for the agent.
+So, if the attribute is set for individual resource, then check the value for individual resource.
+Verify that the resources are registered with the AMF driver.
+Check the amfstat command output.
+Check the LevelTwoMonitorFreq attribute settings for the agent.
 For example, Process agent must have this attribute value set to 0.
 Refer to the appropriate agent documentation for configuration recommendations corresponding to the IMF-aware agent.
-Enabling the agent's intelligent monitoring does not provide The actual intelligent monitoring for a resource starts only after a steady state is achieved.
+Enabling the agent's intelligent monitoring does not provide immediate performance results The actual intelligent monitoring for a resource starts only after a steady state is achieved.
 So, it takes some time before you can see positive performance effect after you enable IMF.
-This behavior is expected. immediate performance results For more information on when a steady state is reached, see the following topic: Agent does not perform intelligent monitoring For the agents that use AMF driver for IMF notification, if intelligent resource monitoring has not taken effect, do the following: despite setting the IMF Make sure that IMF attribute's Mode key value is set to three (3). mode to 3 ■ Review the the agent log to confirm that imf init() agent registration with AMF has succeeded.
+This behavior is expected.
+For more information on when a steady state is reached, see the following topic: Agent does not perform intelligent monitoring despite setting the IMF mode to 3 For the agents that use AMF driver for IMF notification, if intelligent resource monitoring has not taken effect, do the following: Make sure that IMF attribute's Mode key value is set to three (3).
+Review the the agent log to confirm that imf_init() agent registration with AMF has succeeded.
 AMF driver must be loaded before the agent starts because the agent registers with AMF at the agent startup time.
 If this was not the case, start the AMF module and restart the agent.

-Table 16-2 IMF-related issues and recommended actions (continued)
+Table 15-2 IMF-related issues and recommended actions (continued)